 Managing and Changing Your Website’s URLs

 To change the URL structure of a page, you’ll need to have a utility in place to handle that.
-A lot of websites are running WordPress, and this is a pretty easy fix on WordPress which you can have a look here.
+A lot of websites are running WordPress, and this is a pretty easy fix.
 Under the Settings link in the left-hand navigation, you’ll see a “permalinks” option.
-This is going to be very useful to help you grow your business.
-A mobile and tablet responsive design is important for your website to be more attractive to your customers.

 Once there, you are presented with a few options.
 For most websites, the “Post Name” is going to be the best option, as it will take the title and create a user-friendly version for the URL.